Terry Childs (serial killer): Murder of Lois Sigala

 During interrogations, the girlfriend, who was unwilling to testify due to threats made by Childs to murder her family, finally agreed to testify.
 According to her, the 17-year-old Sigala, whom she knew by her nickname "Jeanine", was a runaway, to whom she got introduced via Childs.
 She had lived with them for several months at their apartment in Capitola, and a few days prior to the murder, Childs informed her that he planned to kill Sigala because he suspected that she was an informant who was going to snitch on him for robbing the Pasatiempo Inn with friends John and Ron in July 1985.
 After convincing her to get into his car, he drove Sigala and his girlfriend to the outskirts of Scotts Valley, where he threatened to kill them both.
-Ultimately, Childs shot and killed Sigala and ordered his girl friend to cover-up any evidence that could be traced back to him, including some cigarette butts left behind, before the pair fled in his car.
+Ultimately, Childs shot and killed Sigala and ordered his girlfriend to cover-up any evidence that could be traced back to him, including some cigarette butts left behind, before the pair fled in his car.
 In March 1986, the preliminary investigation was completed, after which the criminal case was sent to court.

-In early April 1986, under the terms of the plea deal, some of the charges against Child's girlfriend were dropped, and she was given a sentence of 5 years in the women's correction system.
+In early April 1986, under the terms of the plea deal, some of the charges against Childs' girlfriend were dropped, and she was given a sentence of 5 years in the women's correction system.

 On January 15, 1987, Terry Childs' trial began.
 The Santa Cruz County Attorney's Office insisted that the defendant was a sadist who had committed the murder with extreme cruelty, taking pleasure in torturing his victim.
 At one of the court sessions, a forensic expert brought by the prosecution stated that nine out of the fifteen bullets had hit the victim, most of them in the areas of the arms, thighs and abdomen.
 According to his statement, the victim was conscious and tried to crawl away, before Childs fired one final fatal shot that hit her in the head.